Arrhythmia Service (Electrophysiology)

 • Electrical cardioversion

-• Left atrial appendage occlusion and ligation (for stroke prevention in atrial fibrillation patients)
+• Left atrial appendage closure (for stroke prevention in atrial fibrillation patients)

 • Pacemaker and ICD follow-up clinic